LectinDK/DGX-Spark-ComfyUI-Forge/README.md

   SageAttention) works correctly.
 Likely a detection quirk of Manager's `uv`-based pip backend against a `--system-site-packages` venv rather than a real problem.
+- Manual VRAM cleanup (the "Free model and node cache" button, "Unload Models", and the `/free` API) doesn't reliably release VRAM with `--disable-dynamic-vram` set — the request completes without error but frees little to nothing in practice.
+We traced this to `comfy-aimdo` (the DynamicVRAM component) being responsible for precise VRAM tracking, not just automatic offloading; disabling it removes the bookkeeping that `/free` relies on.
+Confirmed as a general ComfyUI/`comfy-aimdo` behavior on unified memory, not specific to this Docker setup or its Python environment split — it reproduces identically on a native (non-Docker) install with the same flags.
+Re-enabling DynamicVRAM fixes cleanup but reintroduces unbounded VRAM growth during sampling (the original problem `--disable-dynamic-vram` exists to solve), so it isn't a viable default.
+Currently the only fully reliable way to reclaim VRAM is a container recreate (`docker compose down && up -d`).

 ## Credits